kellertk/raspberry-pi-hardware-pwm-fan/README.md

 `dtoverlay=pwm,pin=12,func=4` or `dtoverlay=pwm,pin=13,func=4` if you want to use those pins; otherwise you can just use `dtoverlay=pwm`.
 The `-2chan` variant is if you want to configure both PWM channels for some reason.

+This confuses me every time I try and set this. https://github.com/raspberrypi/firmware/blob/3a232374735c2bc5b7188ba2dfc0cbba8fa30d97/boot/overlays/README#L3250 has all of the info you need.